-Engineering design and analysis – (including stress, thermal, vibration and fatigue analysis) to codes including AWS, API and ASME (B&PV, Piping and BTH) – is used to ensure structural integrity of process equipment including pressure vessels and heat exchangers.
+Performing engineering design and analysis – (stress, thermal, vibration and fatigue analysis) to codes as AWS, API and ASME (B&PV, Piping and BTH) – ensuring structural integrity of process equipment including pressure vessels and heat exchangers.

 Whether it requires closed-form Design-By-Rule methods (such as ASME Section VIII Division 1) or (ANSYS) finite element analysis and Design-By-Analysis (such as ASME Section VIII Division 2) – we have extensive experience in the design, analysis and optimization of equipment, maximizing equipment reliability and controlling costs for owner-users.
 A few examples include:

 - ASME B&PV Code design and analysis of components

 - ASME Power & Process Equipment (B31.1 & B31.3) design and analysis

 - Design and analysis of pressure vessels, heat exchangers and process equipment

 - Heat transfer & thermal transient analysis of equipment

 - ASME BTH Code design and analysis

 - Seismic and structural analysis of skids and related equipment